 When you’re competing for gigs in the film industry, it’s highly advantageous to showcase a multifaceted skill set.
 Soon after graduation, challenge yourself to write, produce, and direct an original series.
 Execute the entire process from inception to final product to marketing it.

-When you’re first developing your portfolio, you should use this tool to contact people you’re interested in working with.
+When you’re first developing your portfolio, you can use this tool to contact people you’re interested in working with.
 Get creative on how you can become a part of their network and give them a call.
 Rather than spam the entire catalogue, do your homework on the person you’re contacting and know the right time to make your move.
 Lead with your strengths and learn to project confidence rather than desperation.
-If you are genuine and effective, doors will open.
+If you are genuine and effective, doors can open./span>

 Every artist would like full-time film work, but sometimes things don’t line up immediately.
-Commercial & corporate video work can help keep you active in the general video production industry.
+Corporate video is another avenue to explore while attempting to build your portfolio.
 Apply for corporate video jobs or offer services to business owners in your personal network to make web videos, commercials, marketing content, and other videos they might need.
-Even if you make a few thousand dollars, it’s money that can be used to refine your portfolio even further.
-You can pull shots from these videos that look more film-like to build your overall demo reel and they’ll never know it was a small business video.
+If you’re able to secure such work, you can often pull shots from these videos that look more film-like to build your overall demo reel and no one will ever know it was a small business video.

 48 Hour Film Project